barretthafner/interivew-c137/README.md

 # Rick and Morty Locations

-For this challenge, we'll be creating a simle chart using the [Recharts](https://recharts.org/en-US/examples/SimpleBarChart) charting library to display a count of the different `type` of locations found in the Rick and Morty universe.
+For this challenge, we'll be creating a simple chart using the [Recharts](https://recharts.org/en-US/examples/SimpleBarChart) charting library to display a count of the different `type` of locations found in the Rick and Morty universe.

 To do this, we'll be using the [Rick and Morty API](https://rickandmortyapi.com/), and specifically